ropensci/phylogram/README.md

 Consider the simple example of a tree with three members named "A", "B" and "C", where "B" and "C" are more closely related to eachother than they are to "A".
-An unweighted Newick string for this tree would be (A,(B,C));
+An unweighted Newick string for this tree would be "(A,(B,C));".
-This string can be imported as a dendrogram object using the `read.dendrogram` function as follows:
+This text can be imported as a dendrogram object using the `read.dendrogram` function as follows: